lkzhao/YetAnotherAnimationLibrary/README.md

 # Yet Another Animation Library

 Designed for gesture-driven animations.
-Extremely fast, yet simple and extensible.
+Fast, simple, & extensible!

 It is written in pure swift 3.1 with protocol oriented design and extensive use of generics.

-Compare to other animation libraries, Animate has the following advantages:
+Consider this as a swift optimized version of facebook's pop.
+It plays nicer with swift and faster too.

-**Extremely fast**:
+**Fast**:
   * Uses SIMD types and instructions for calculation
   * Better compiler optimization through swift generics
   * Static store for animations, no key lookup when changing animation target